eltorr/VSX-Bastion/README.md

 ## 🎯 How VSX-Bastion Protects You

-VSX-Bastion uses a **bastion host approach** - deploying a secure container with official VS Code to safely install extensions from the official marketplace.
-This container acts as an isolated environment that:
+VSX-Bastion uses a **bastion host approach** - creating temporary Docker containers with official VS Code to safely install extensions.
+Each installation uses a fresh, isolated environment that:

+1. **Creates temporary container** with official VS Code for each extension
-1. **Fetches extensions** from verified official sources only
+2. **Fetches extensions** from verified official sources only in isolation
-2. **Scans for malicious code** using pattern detection and behavioral analysis
+3. **Scans for malicious code** using pattern detection and behavioral analysis
-3. **Installs in isolation** preventing direct access to your development machine
+4. **Installs in mounted directory** preventing direct access to your development machine
-4. **Transfers clean extensions** to your editor's extensions folder after verification
+5. **Transfers clean extensions** to your selected editor's extensions folder
+6. **Auto-destroys container** ensuring no persistent contamination between runs

 ### Security Architecture

 - **📋 YAML Configuration**: Extensions organized by verified publisher with install flags
-- **🔒 Container Isolation**: Bastion container prevents malicious code execution on host
+- **🔒 Temporary Container Isolation**: Fresh Docker container for each extension prevents malicious code execution on host
-- **⚡ Curated Installation**: Install verified extensions in ~30 seconds
+- **⚡ Curated Installation**: Install verified extensions in ~30 seconds using bastion approach
 - **🎯 Multi-Editor Support**: VS Code, Cursor, Windsurf, VSCodium, Code-OSS
-- **🛡️ Threat Detection**: Automated scanning blocks known attack patterns
+- **🛡️ Dynamic Threat Detection**: Real-time scanning with auto-updating threat intelligence
+- **🧹 Auto-Cleanup**: Containers automatically destroyed after each installation

 ## 📋 Configuration Format